rm3web/rm3/docs/admin.md

 There are two ways to back up rm3.
 Both of them are equally important because each one will get you out of a different sort of problem.

+Either way, you should have this automated, tested, and monitored.
+I have a crontab to run a backup job.
+I also created a check in my monitoring system to enforce a minimum dump size and freshness time that doesn't go off unless it's a few hours late.
+You might consider also loading your dump into a secondary database, just in case.

+A backup to the same machine that's hosting the site is not much of a backup at all.
+You want it off somewhere else... your home system, another cloud server, or uploaded to a cloud file hosting provider.

+Furthermore, you really want to rotate your backups.
+Depending on performance, take a backup every few hours, but keep daily, weekly, and monthly backups.

 ### Database table backup

 A database backup should be able to get you out of most simple failures quickly.
 You can use a file rotation tool to store it back in history so you can go back in time before a database corruption.